 Have a light waterproof coat to protect you from wind chill and from rain and getting too cold.

-And know that in spring or autumn it can start very cold and become super hot in the afternoon – at least this is my experience from painting outdoors in Japan.
+And know that in spring or autumn it can start very cold and become uncomfortably hot in the afternoon – at least this is my experience from painting outdoors in Japan.
 The fewer layers you wear the better as the less you have to undress – so pick the right gear e.g. light-weight thermtech clothing.

 5 Water and food

 Avoid dehydration especially in hot places and have some food.
 It’s hard to paint when your stomach feels tight with emptiness.